twashing/zengarden/README.md

 # zengarden

 Zengarden is a riff on Joel Holdbrooks' excellent [garden](https://github.com/noprompt/garden) library.
-It is a library for rendering CSS in Clojure.
+It is a Clojure library that uses an extension language for rendering CSS.

 ## Usage